 You can read a little more about this here.

 Provide read-write access to the following files and folder (recursively):

 Read and Write permissions should be enabled for user/group who owns webserver process (like www-data or httpd or apache).

 Please make sure you meet all these requirements

-If the database exists it MUST be empty, the install procedure DOES NOT migrate, there is a migrate button on the first page of this process which launches the migration process of an existing database.
+If the database exists it MUST be empty, the install procedure DOES NOT migrate, there is a migration procedure available if necessary.

 For additional security it is recommended that you take two more steps:

 XAMMP configures your PHP to load files only from a couple of directories.
 By default it does not look for files in the current directory which is something that coreBOS depends upon.
 You must edit your php.ini file, look for the include_path directive and add the current directory.
 Something like this;

 include_path = ".;C:\php\pear;C:\wamp\www"

 What I usually do when I have to install on windows is edit config.inc.php and add this line towards the end: